top of page

 Best Practices to Prevent Malware

-The best way to deal with malware is to prevent it from infecting your device in the first place.
-Follow these steps to stay protected.
+The best way to handle malware is to stop it from getting on your device at all.
+Here are some steps to help you stay safe.

 Keep Your System Updated